ianrasmussen05/programming-languages-2021/assignment-2.md

 **You need to keep my naming conventions as I will run scripts to test your software.** As in Assignment 1, also for this assignment my naming conventions are part of the specifications.

+## General Remarks

+### Rationale

+We are aiming for the simplest possible interpreter of the simplest interesting functional programming language.
+Amongst many other simplifications, the language is untyped and the interpreter does not produce meaningful error messages.

+### Interpreter

+For each constructor in the grammar there will be one clause in the definitions of `subst` and `evalCBN`.

+`subst` just applies `subst` recursively to sub-expressions.
+For `evalCBN` this is often not enough.
+For `evalCBN e` you may want to use Haskell's `case` to make a case-distinction on the result of evaluating `e`.

-## Remark on Debugging
+### Debugging

 As the interpreter and programs gets more complicated, you are likely to run into problems with debugging.

-- One direction to take would be to modify the interpreter so that it produces more meaningful error messages.
-But there is a trade-off here, as this complicates the interpreter.
-In my experience, one can do the assignment without going down that route.

-- One difficulty is to determine whether unexpected results are caused by the program or by the interpreter.
-Because we are creating here our own new programming language, we have to take into account that we may have to change the interpreter as well as the program.

-- If you run into unexpected behaviour create a [minimal interesting example (MIE)](MIE.md).
+One difficulty is to determine whether unexpected results are caused by the program or by the interpreter.
+If you run into unexpected behaviour create a [minimal interesting example (MIE)](MIE.md).

 ## Part 1: From LambdaNat0 to LambdaNat1